KygoSkyrus/skychat/NOTES.md

 - fix splash screen with logo
 - add by kygoskyrus at bottom
 - check db security using other domain
+- encrypt messages/passwords (if database is accessible outside the domain)
 - remove localhost and add app's real domain to authorized domain from firebase in production
 - add loading more msgs feature, only showing latest 20 rn
 - add dummy accounts